-This project aims to teach people the skills to design, implement and manage an organic, perennial, edible food system in their back garden, field or community space using traditional methods and heritage trees.
+Led by The Rewild Project, this project aims to teach people the skills to design, implement and manage an organic, perennial, edible food system in their back garden, field or community space using traditional methods and heritage trees.

 Many people have old neglected orchards in the Forest (which was once famous for its orchards) and lack the skills or confidence to know what to do with them.
 Teaching skills and working on community growing spaces can bring people together to give them a chance to meet new people and feel valued, improving confidence and creating more inspiration to tackle these challenging problems.